James Callaghan: Minority government

-Callaghan's time as prime minister was dominated by the troubles in running a government with a minority in the House of Commons: Labour had won a narrow majority of three seats at the October 1974 election, however by April 1976, their overall majority had disappeared, due to by-election losses and the defection of two MPs to the breakaway Scottish Labour Party, which left Callaghan heading a minority government, forced to do deals with smaller parties in order to govern.
-An arrangement negotiated in March 1977 with Liberal Party leader David Steel, known as the Lib–Lab pact, lasted until August the following year.
+Callaghan's time as prime minister was dominated by the troubles in running a government with a minority in the House of Commons.
+Labour had won a narrow majority of three seats at the October 1974 election, but by April 1976 its overall majority had disappeared, owing to by-election losses and the defection of two MPs to the breakaway Scottish Labour Party.
+Callaghan was left heading a minority government, forced to do deals with smaller parties in order to govern.
+An arrangement negotiated in March 1977 with Liberal Party leader David Steel, known as the Lib–Lab pact, lasted until June the following year.
 Deals were then forged with various small parties including the Scottish National Party (SNP) and the Welsh nationalist Plaid Cymru, prolonging the life of the government.
 The nationalist parties, in turn, demanded devolution to their respective constituent countries in return for their supporting the government.
 When referendums for Scottish and Welsh devolution were held in March 1979 the Welsh devolution referendum saw a large majority vote against, while the Scottish referendum returned a narrow majority in favour, but failed to reach the required threshold of 40% of the electorate in support.
 When the Labour government duly refused to push ahead with setting up the proposed Scottish Assembly, the SNP withdrew its support for the government: this finally brought the government down as the Conservatives triggered a vote of no confidence in Callaghan's government that was lost by a single vote on 28 March 1979, necessitating a general election.